 - To collaborate with local communities, agencies, and organizations that will facilitate effective workplace preparation for students in a demanding, technologically advanced global marketplace.

-There are four academic majors within the EUGS: Business Administration, Civil Engineering, Criminal Justice, and Electrical Engineering.
+There are six academic majors within the EUGS: Business Administration, Criminal Justice, Civil Engineering, Political Science, Mechanical Engineering, and Electrical Engineering.

 The Citadel is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools, an institutional accrediting body recognized by the Council on Postsecondary Education.
 The Commission on Colleges of the Southern Association of Colleges and Schools accredits The Citadel to award Bachelor’s, Master’s, and Specialist degrees.